Lisa Vanderpump Talks ‘Vanderpump Rules’ Season 8 On Twitter After Filming Opening Credits

 “New Vanderpump rules title shoot yesterday..
 Cast looking bloody gorgeous, me trying my best lol,” she tweeted, “Good morning!”

-Vanderpump launched her spinoff in January 2013, less than three years before landing her full-time gig on The Real Housewives of Beverly Hills.
+Vanderpump launched her spinoff in January of 2013, less than three years after landing her full-time gig on The Real Housewives of Beverly Hills.
 As fans will recall, the series was launched with a crossover event that featured Brandi Glanville, Vanderpump’s former co-star and friend, and Vanderpump Rules‘ Scheana Shay discussing Shay’s affair with Glanville’s now-ex-husband, Eddie Cibrian.

-Although Vanderpump’s show was launched a spinoff, the series has done extremely well in the ratings game for Bravo TV.
+Although Vanderpump’s show was launched as a spinoff, the series has done extremely well in the ratings game for Bravo TV.
 So, when it came to the series’ upcoming eighth season, no one was surprised to see that the network had renewed the hit show.
 In fact, most expected it.

-During the opening credits taping this week, a number of the series’ stars shared photos and videos on their Instagram pages and their Instagram Stories.
+During the opening credits taping this week, a number of the series’ stars shared photos and videos on their Instagram pages and their Instagram stories.

 During the show’s eighth season, fans will be reunited with their favorite cast members, including Jax Taylor, Stassi Schroeder, Kristen Doute, Tom Sandoval, Katie Maloney, Tom Schwartz, and Lala Kent, while also meeting several new cast members.